National Council of Nigeria and the Cameroons: Foundation

 The National Council of Nigeria and the Cameroons (Note: The name included 'Cameroons' because Cameroon had become an administrative part of Nigeria in 1945.
 Cameroon had been a colonial territory of Germany.
 Following the defeat of Germany and its allies in World War II, the United Nations confiscated the territories under the administration of Germany before World War II.
 These territories were then given to various victor countries to administer them in trust for the UN until they were mature for political independence.
 They were then called Trust Territories.
 Cameroon was handed over to Britain and France.
 There were two Cameroon territories under Britain.
 When Nigeria was preparing for the 1960 political independence, the people of the British Cameroons were consulted in a plebiscite on whether to go with Nigeria or join up with French Cameroon.
 Southern British Cameroon opted for unification with French Cameroon while Northern British Cameroon voted to remain with Nigeria.
-Thus, NCNC became National Council of Nigerian Citizens in 1959.) was formed in 1944 by Nnamdi Azikiwe and Herbert Macaulay.
+Thus, NCNC became National Council of Nigerian Citizens in 1959.) was formed in 1944 by Nnamdi Azikiwe, Professor Eyo Ita, and Herbert Macaulay.
 Herbert Macaulay was its first president, while Azikiwe was its first secretary.
-The NCNC was made up of a rather long list of nationalist parties, cultural associations, and labor movements that joined to form NCNC.
+The NCNC was made up of a rather long list of nationalist parties, cultural associations, and labour movements that joined to form NCNC.
 The party at the time was the second to make a concerted effort to create a true nationalist party.
 It embraced different sets of groups from the religious, to tribal and trade groups with the exception of a few notable ones such as the Egbe Omo Oduduwa and early on the Nigerian Union of Teachers.
 Dr. Nnamdi Azikiwe became its 2nd president and Dr. M.I.
 Okpara, its 3rd president.
 Dr. Azikiwe went on to become the first indigenous President of Nigeria.
 The party is considered to be the third prominent political party formed in Nigeria after a Lagos-based party, the Nigerian National Democratic Party and the Nigerian Youth Movement formed by Professor Eyo Ita who became the Deputy National President of NCNC before he left the party to form his own political party called the National Independence Party.
 The NCNC was primarily associated with the Igbo.